10 diverse & amazing landscape locations to photograph in NZ

 Another favourite lighthouse is Cape Egmont, it's so unusual to be able to photograph a lighthouse with a mountain peak in the scene, and this location delivers up a very unique view!

-cape egmont lighthouse taranaki
+cape egmont lighthouse sunset

 Cape Egmont lighthouse, Taranaki